sreerammarimuthu/Spark-SQL-retail-insights-MLlib/README.md

-# Spark SQL Retail Insights with MLlib
+# Spark SQL Retail Insights + MLlib Regression

 This project combines Spark SQL for analytics and Spark MLlib for regression modeling over large-scale retail data.
 Using generated customer and transaction datasets, we run SQL-based transformations and extract insights before applying and benchmarking four regression models to predict purchase total amounts.